wadmp/wadmp.github.io/src/gen3/explanations/README.md

 **To invite existing users to your company:**

 * **Navigate to Users:**
-  Select Users from the Side Menu in the context of the company where you want to add the user.
+  Select Users from the  Menu in the context of the company where you want to add the user.

 * **Initiate Invitation:**
   Click on the Invite User button located at the top right of the Users page.